malkiAbdoo/ascii-vp/README.md

 1. Using OpenCV module to read each frame in the video or GIF
 2. Resize it to the terminal size (if there's not a custom size in the options)
 3. Convert the frame to a grayscale image (black & white)
-4. Mapping each pixel to a given character depending on the grayscale value from black to the white: `" .'~;icok0XN"`
+4. Mapping each pixel to a given character depending on the grayscale value from black to the white. the default value: `" .'~;icok0XN"`

 ![grayscale](./project_images/grayscale.svg)